 The Baroque College of Santo Domingo was originally a Dominican monastery and then became a university in 1569.
 It was closed again in 1824.
 It has two lovely cloisters.
 This is just one of a number of attractive Baroque buildings in the town.

 The College of Santo Domingo is near to Spain's second largest palm forest.
 Walk beyond the Santo Domingo College and you will soon get to them.

 Museums in Orihuela

 The Museum of Semana Santa (Easter Week Museum) is home to various items related to Easter Week including a She Devil statue, La Diablesa.
+The Diablesa statue, with wings, horns and breasts is by de Bussy and is the only demon to take part in Easter parades in Spain.
 There is also a painting by Ribera.
 Many of the exhibits are still paraded during the Semana Santa fiesta.

 Orihuela places to visit

 See more places nearby in the Valencia and Murcia guide